 NOTICE: In an effort to control the spread of COVID-19, the State of Hawaii has issued a mandate requiring that all non-essential workers shelter-at-home effective March 24 through April 30, 2020.
-Due to this action, we have had to close all student filled positions in order to protect our students.
+Due to this action, we have had to close the student filled positions in order to protect our students.
 The following article describes our efforts for the time before this mandate.
 We look forward to bringing our students workers back in time to open our doors when the government gives the all clear.
 In the meantime, we hope that you enjoy our blog.
 New posts will be added regularly.
 The Polynesian Cultural Center.

 Positive and supportive moves at the Polynesian Cultural Center!